Why does God sometimes feel silent or absent?

-If you have ever prayed and heard nothing, you’re not alone.
+If you have ever prayed and heard nothing, you’re in good biblical company.

 Job searched and could not find God (Job 23:8–10).

-Silence is not strange, but it is uncomfortable.
+Silence is not strange — but it is painful.

 God’s Silence is Not His Absence

-- Job says God was working even when he could not perceive Him (Job 23:8–10).
+Job says God was working even when he could not perceive Him (23:8–10).

 What God Does in Silence